gramaziokohler/radii_docs/docs/tutorial/Quick_Guide/1_LV_Exploration_Grashopper.rst

 This is a short introduction into publishing(uploading) your files to RADii.
-We advice to make a Radii account at `radii.info`_ if you want to have your personal space and more storage.
+You can create your own RADii account on `radii.info`_ if you want to have your personal space and more storage.
 More Detail can be found at RadiiGrasshopper_ documentation.
-Note that you need a running viewer on the same channel to receive the send content.
+Note that your viewer needs to be connected with the same channel to receive the sent content.

 *The following tool will Publish/Upload all the Geometry in your rhino file.
 Use it with care and not with big models.*